Aditya148/Yolo-realtime-object-detection/README.md

 # Yolo realtime object detection

-Download the YOLOv3 weights file from this link: https://pjreddie.com/darknet/yolo/
+Download the YOLOv3 weights and cfg file from this link: https://pjreddie.com/darknet/yolo/

 ## Download any of the below .wights and respective .cfg file from above link depending upon your GPU's efficiency